Is Wholesaling Real Estate Legal In Florida? A 2024 Guide For Investors

 The main difference between the FAR/BAR “AS IS” contract and the Standard contract is that no repair obligations are placed on the seller.
 The Standard contract, by default, includes terms that require the seller to make certain types of repairs up to a specified dollar amount.

-Paragraph 10 of both contracts also contain critical language related to disclosures.
+Paragraph 10 of both contracts also contains critical language related to disclosures.
 It states, “Seller knows of no facts materially affecting the value of the Real Property which are not readily observable and which have not been disclosed to Buyer.”

 However, in the AS IS contract, there is additional disclosure language that states the seller “extends and intends no warranty and makes no representation of any type, either express or implied, as to the physical condition or history of the Property.”